egn-egn/egn-egn.github.io/blog/2022/creating-a-custom-wazuh-integration/index.md

 ![](/docs/assets/images/03.png)

-I like to change the **debug()** function too, so I can control more freely when to save debug logs.
+I also like to change the **debug()** function, so I can control more freely when to save debug logs.

-The default path for integrations log is in.
+The default path for the integrations log file is.
 ```
 /var/ossec/logs/integrations.log
 ```